 Zanzibar Travel Information

-230 volts AC, 50Hz.
+230 volts, 50Hz.
 Rectangular or round three-pin plugs are used.

 Swahili and English are the official languages.
 Several indigenous languages are also spoken.